briglx/provision_analytics_workspaces/README.rst

 Azure Provision Analytics Workspaces
 **********************************

-This project demonstraites how to provision analytics workspaces on Azure using several technologies:
+This project demonstrates how to provision analytics workspaces on Azure using several technologies:

 - Python Azure API
 - Docker Images